-- · All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re - All derivative transactions, except interest rate swaps initiated after 21 May 2016, are traded with Nationale-Nederlanden Interfinance B.V.
-(NN Interfinance) - NN Leven and NN Interfinance have entered a EUR 1.000 million loan agreement for the purpose of liquidity risk management.
-As per year-end 2020 NN Leven there was no funds borrowed under this loan agreement - NN Leven has borrowed under three subordinated loans from NN Group N.V.
+- All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re - Most bilateral derivative trades are traded via Nationale Nederlanden Interfinance B.V. - NN Leven and NN Interfinance have entered a EUR 1,000 million loan agreement for the purpose of liquidity risk management.
+As per year-end 2021 NN Leven there was no funds borrowed under this loan agreement - NN Leven has borrowed under three subordinated loans from NN Group N.V..
 For more details on these loans refer to Note 45 'Capital and liquidity management'.

-Eligibility of Own Funds
+Eliqibility of Own Funds

-Reference is made to Note 45 'Capital and liquidity management' in the 2020 Annual Report of NN Leven for the eligibility of Own Funds of NN Leven
+Reference is made to Note 45 'Capital and liquidity management' in the 2021 Annual Report of NN Leven for the eligibility of Own Funds of NN Leven.